Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Results

+\descr{Overview} To uncover the general presence of e-Prints on Reddit and /pol/, we measure, temporally, the distribution of e-Print links and engagement of e-Prints on Reddit submissions and comments and /pol/ threads.
+We count the daily number of Reddit submissions and comments and /pol/ threads containing each of the eight e-Print servers to present the temporal presence of e-Print links on Reddit and /pol/.
+Then, we identify subreddits having the highest number of links to e-Prints.

+\descr{General statistics} In Table~\ref{tab:dataset-statistic}, we provide some general statistics about the e-Prints we find on /pol/ and Reddit, more precisely the number of posts (on the former) and submissions/comments (on the latter) that include a link to an e-Print server, as well as the number of unique links to an e-Print server (\#links) and that of links to an e-Print article (\#e-Print).
+Then, in Figure~\ref{fig:posts-count}, we plot the daily number of submissions and comments on Reddit and posts on /pol/ with e-Print links.

+Overall, we observe a non-negligible presence of e-Prints in both communities, although no links to PsyArXiv on Reddit, EarthArxiv on /pol/, or SocArxiv on either.

+\descr{Reddit} To understand whether links appear throughout or are mostly concentrated on a handful of discussions, in Figure~\ref{fig:subreddit-cdf-count}, we plot the CDF of the number of e-Print links in Reddit submissions/comments.
+This shows that about half of subreddits only have a single submission or comment with an e-Print link.

-While looking at the subreddits that post the most e-print links is insightful, it does not take into account \emph{engagement}.
-I.e., are e-prints being posted as part of large, active discussions, or are they more often posted in smaller, more intimate conversations?
-To answer this, we measure engagement on a Reddit submission as a function of the number of comments the submission receives.
+Next, in Table~\ref{tab:top-10-subreddits}, we report the top 10 subreddits with the highest number of submissions and comments, which seem rather ``science-oriented.''
+This does not take into account engagement; are e-Prints posted as part of large, active discussions, or are they part of smaller conversations?
+We define engagement as the number of comments the Reddit submission receives; thus, it is quantified by counting the number of comments in each submission in our dataset.
+A submission with a large number of comments likely relates to high user engagement.
+The top five Reddit submissions with the largest number of comments are reported in Table~\ref{tab:top-five-subreddits-submissions}. ({\em NB:} we replace the submission ID with (A), (B), etc.)

-In Figure~\ref{fig:reddit-top-10-submission}, we plot the top 10 submissions (some subreddit names in the label are shortened due to limited space) that linked to an e-print in terms of our engagement metric.
-In Figure~\ref{fig:reddit-medrxiv-top-10-submission-comments-with-preprint-links}, we plot the top 10 submissions that had a comment that linked to an e-print paper in terms of our engagement metric.
-While we do see submissions from science-oriented subreddits, we also see more general audience subreddits as well as more questionable subreddits like r/The\_Donald (r/T\_D), r/conspiracy (r/consp), and r/LockdownSkepticism (r/LckdwnSkep).

-\paragraph{\textbf{Main Takeaways}} On /pol/, arXiv e-prints dominated the community until early 2020 (coinciding with the COVID-19 pandemic), at which point bioRxiv and medRxiv became the most dominant.
-On the other hand, there are no links to EarthArxiv and SocArxiv on /pol/.
-On Reddit, arXiv has dominated and continues to dominate comments and submissions, and there are no links to PsyArXiv and SocArxiv.
-Moreover, we found a strong indication that e-prints are concentrated in relatively few subreddits (i.e., machine learning communities and physics-related subreddits).
-When looking at the number of comments e-print linking submissions received and the number of comments linking to e-print papers, we see more general audience subreddits and more controversial ones (i.e., r/The\_Donald, r/conspiracy, and r/LockdownSkepticism) in addition to science-oriented subreddits.
+We find both science-oriented subreddits (e.g., r/science and r/COVID19) and generic ones (e.g., r/explainlikeimfive and r/AskReddit), as well as some controversial communities (e.g., r/The\_Donald, r/conspiracy).